mattermost/docs/source/overview/security.rst

 Security Overview
 =====================================

-Mattermost offers modern communication behind your firewall to keep your data safe, secure, and private with enterprise-class data security and control.
+Mattermost offers modern communication behind your firewall to keep your data safe, secure, and private.

 Security Improvements
 ------